The werewolf people

 In other folklore, the seventh, or the ninth, or the 12th son of a family became a werewolf.
 Such an animal was smaller than a real wolf, and here’s a clue to the origin of the werewolf stories.

-The wolverine or “glutton” is an aggressive carnivore formerly distributed throughout northern and arctic Eurasia and North America.
+The wolverine or “glutton” is an aggressive carnivore of northern latitudes.
 In Estonian, the word for the largest of the mustelids, or of the weasel, mink, otter and badger family is ahm (glutton) or kaljukass (cliff cat).

 At their largest areal extent, wolverines lived in the Canadian and Alaskan arctic, across northern Siberia and westwards into Scandinavia and the Baltic states.
 Unlike wolves, to which they are not related, wolverines lead solitary lives.
 They are said to eat their prey from the tail towards the head.
-In folk belief, this is uncanny behaviour.
+In earlier times Finnic peoples felt this to be uncanny.

-So, it is plausible that Finnic peoples regarded the wolverine as a human transformed into a wolf, either willingly or by some other agency.
+So, it is plausible that Finnic peoples regarded the wolverine as a human transformed into a wolf-like being, either willingly or by some other agency.

-Werewolf myths are common throughout Finnic, as well as Slavic and Germanic peoples, and Estonian folklore has taken in stories from those traditions.
-One such tells of a witch invited to a wedding feast where she feels slighted, and out of spite turns all the wedding guests into werewolves.
+Such myths are also common throughout Finnic, as well as Slavic and Germanic peoples, and Estonian folklore has taken in stories from those traditions.
+One tells of a witch invited to a wedding feast where she feels slighted, and out of spite turns all the wedding guests into werewolves.